International Mugham Center of Azerbaijan: Overview of the center

-The Mugham Center was built on initiative of the First Lady of Azerbaijan, Mehriban Aliyeva.
+The Mugham Center was built on the initiative of the First Lady of Azerbaijan, Mehriban Aliyeva.
 Mugham is a genre included in the representative list of the UNESCO Intangible Cultural Heritage of Humanity.
 The official opening of the International Mugham Center took place on December 27, 2008.

 UNESCO's ninth Director-General Koichiro Matsuura also participated in that opening ceremony.

 Architectural description

 The construction of the building started in April 2005.
 The center covers 7,500 square meters and has 3 stories.
 The funding was provided by the Heydar Aliyev Foundation.
 The design of the building was based on the elements and shapes of the tar, an Azeri musical instrument used in performing mugham.
-Furthermore, the center was commenced on the base of the architecture works of the Vahid Tansu, Xauddin Yayk and Etirne Ahmed.
+Furthermore, the center was commenced on the basis of the architectural works of Vahid Tansu, Xauddin Yayk and Etirne Ahmed.
 The concert hall fits 350 people.
-The center also has a club, 80-seat restaurant called "Ud", study halls and record studios.
+The center also has a club, 80-seat restaurant called "Ud", study halls, and record studios.
 Modern heating and ventilation systems were also provided in the center.
-The building was constructed with equipments from Italy, Austria, France and Turkey.
+The building was constructed with equipment from Italy, Austria, France and Turkey.

 Target of the center

 The center hosts mugham festivals, concerts, and recitals of various singers and performers.
-Young performers get aware of the art of mugham which has a special role in the Azerbaijani music culture.
-The center hosts famous masters, mugham evenings, international conferences as well as festivals.
+Young performers become aware of the art of mugham, which has a special role in the Azerbaijani music culture.
+The center hosts famous masters, mugham evenings, international conferences, and festivals.